jchanvfx/LesmillsNZ-FitbitOS/README.md

 # LesMills NZ - Fitbit

-Fitbit app for displaying the New Zealand LesMills group fitness class timetables & logging class workouts.
+Fitbit app for displaying the LesMills New Zealand timetable.